History of the Department

 The Department of Plastic Surgery has attained excellence in all spheres – patient care, resident education, and basic research -- and its growth is continuing rapidly.
 During Dr. Rohrich's tenure as Chair of the Department of Plastic Surgery, the following milestones have been achieved:

 - One of the first Departments of Plastic Surgery in the United States.

 - Vastly expanded full time faculty from 1 to more than 20 nationally and internationally known plastic surgeons with expertise in all areas of plastic surgery.

-- Expanded the plastic surgery residency from two to four residents per year – the largest and most sought after plastic surgery residency in the United States.
-The program has four integrated positions matched directly from medical school as well as two independent positions selected after completing general surgery training.
+- Expanded the Plastic Surgery Residency Training Program from two to four residents per year – the largest and most sought after plastic surgery residency in the United States.
+The Residenccy Program has four integrated positions matched directly from medical school as well as two independent positions selected after completing general surgery training.

-- Expanded the Department’s clinical volume from 250 patient visits per month to more than 1,500 outpatient visits in our UT Southwestern University Hospital clinics.
+- Expanded the Department’s clinical volume from 250 patient visits per month to more than 1,500 outpatient visits in our UT Southwestern University Hospitals and Clinics.